 Community consultations for the Strategy were held throughout regional and metropolitan Western Australia in September and October 2018.
 Consultations were held in Broome, Kununurra, Port Hedland, Karratha, Geraldton, Albany, Kalgoorlie, Bunbury, Cockburn, Joondalup and the Perth CBD.

 For those who were not able to attend the face-to-face consultations, an online survey was available throughout November and December 2018, with 276 responses received.

 Visit the Consultation Reports page to view the consultation and survey reports, where you will also find an overall summary report outlining the consultation process and key findings.

 In March 2019, the Supporting Communities Forum Homelessness Working Group released the Directions Paper (PDF) for the 10-Year Strategy on Homelessness Western Australia.

 The purpose of the paper was to share the work that had been done so far and to seek feedback on the proposed strategic directions for supporting those who are at risk of, or experiencing homelessness.

 The Directions Paper was open for public comment for six weeks and over 55 submissions were received.
 Some organisations have agreed to their submissions being made public.
-You can find them at: Submissions on Directions Paper.
+You can find them on the Submissions on Directions Paper page.

-A report on the feedback is available for download.
+A report on the feedback (Word) is available for download

-A summary of how the feedback was incorporated into the final strategy can be found here.
+View a summary of how the feedback was incorporated into the final strategy.

 The video below features Debra Zanella, Chief Executive Officer, Ruah Community Services and the Hon.
 Simone McGurk, Minister for Community Services.